Extreme heatwave hits Italy with 12 Cities on ‘red alert’

 Italy is currently in the grip of the first extended heatwave of summer, with the government placing 12 cities on ‘red alert’ for heat-related health risks.

-“This is the first real wave of high intensity heat extended across most of Italy in 2018, which will last for the whole week, also affecting the southern regions,”.
+“This is the first real wave of high-intensity heat extended across most of Italy in 2020, which will last for the whole week, also affecting the southern regions,”.

-The government has set up a dedicated helpline, reachable by dialling 1500 in Italy, to offer advice on coping with the heat & information on healthcare services.
+The government has set up a dedicated helpline, reachable by dialing 1500 in Italy, to offer advice on coping with the heat & information on healthcare services.